Lamar Odom Speaks Out About The Lasting Damage Caused From His Overdose

-Former NBA star Lamar Odom is still suffering from the consequences of an overdose in 2015 that nearly took his life.
+Former NBA star Lamar Odom is still suffering from the consequences of a 2015 overdose that nearly took his life.

-In an exclusive interview with People magazine, Odom said he was surprised at how his body had changed.
+In an exclusive interview with People, Odom said he was surprised at how his body had changed.

 “I have horrible memory loss.
 And my long-term memory was affected as well.
 Athletically, my balance is poo,” the former Los Angeles Laker said.